bkfleet1/regex/Develop/gist-template.md

 | [$@!] | Matches a digit from within a specified range. |

-In the introduction, you were presented with a regex pattern to validate the different segements of an email address (shown again below).
+In the introduction, you were presented with a regex pattern to validate the different segments of an email address (shown again below).
 Notice the use of **[]** to create bracket expressions, which contain character ranges (alpha and numeric) and character classes on which to match.

 >>> **/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/**

 #### Sample Code
-Below is sample javacript code using the match() function and a bracket expression.
+The Javascript code below uses a match() function and a bracket expression.
 Notice in the example each individual word in the **const array** variable is returned seperately with the response array.

 >> **const array = 'Stock market is supposed to drop when the Fed hikes interest rates.
 So why are the markets rallying now?';**